odoo/documentation/crm/overview/main_concepts/introduction.rst

 textile industry.
 I sell accessories to retailers.
 Do you know the difference between a good salesperson and an excellent salesperson?
 The key is to be productive and organized to do the job.
-That's where Odoo comes in.
+That's where Twenty20 comes in.
 Thanks to a well structured organization you'll change a good team into an exceptional team.

-With Odoo CRM, the job is much easier for me and my entire team.
-When I log in into Odoo CRM, I have a direct overview of my ongoing performance.
+With Twenty20 CRM, the job is much easier for me and my entire team.
+When I log in into Twenty20 CRM, I have a direct overview of my ongoing performance.
 But also the activity of the next 7 days and the performance of the last month.
 I see that I overachieved last month when compared to my invoicing target